 In the simplest ways, you can show appreciation for a project the team members finished or help out colleagues during a difficult period.
 Even a tiny act of kindness, like thanking a colleague for assisting you with the presentation, can brighten their day.
-A culture that emphasizes peer recognition can eventually increase morale and employee engagement.
+A culture that emphasizes peer recognition can eventually increase morale and engagement.

-The Importance of Peer-to-peer Recognition
+The Importance of Peer-to-Peer Recognition!

 The idea of recognition starts from the leadership level.
 Being the leader, you have to take the initiative to inject the practice of peer recognition by acting on it and guiding the workforce.
 And you need to be consistent with it to understand the different dynamics.
 When you delve deeper into what peer-to-peer recognition offers, you see a vast pool of opportunities to uplift the workforce.